saicharan21-dev/DigitsEase/README.md

 Customization: Personalize your experience with themes and color options to suit your preferences.
 Make your calculator reflect your style.

-Launcher Icon: A unique and identifiable launcher icon ensures easy access to the app from your device's home screen
+Launcher Icon: A unique and identifiable launcher icon ensures easy access to the app from your device's home screen.

 History & Memory: Review past calculations and store frequently used numbers in memory for quick recall, making complex calculations a breeze.